{192} Virtue, Violence, and Engagement in Therāvada and Sri Lankan Buddhism

 In the remainder of this paper, I will begin to sketch out a possible answer addressing a few aspects of these questions.
 One strategy is to analyze Buddhist ideas in the context of western just-war and ethical theory and conclude that Buddhism as it is actually practiced in distinction from its normative ideal not only has a rigorous tradition of nonviolence and loving kindness but also a long history of thinking about war from which reasoned as well as opportunistic assertions of the possible justice or unfortunate necessity of war can emerge.
 Buddhism privileges non-violence and Buddhists have justified war under certain conditions.

 Buddhism is a diverse set of norms and practices; this diversity is also true of Sri Lankan Buddhism where one can see three approaches to the question of war.
 First, there is a position which some call Buddhist fundamentalism.
 Fundamentalism suggests a return to the fundamentals of Buddhism, which would mean to renounce violence as a means.
-As Mahinda Deegalle argues this position is not so much Buddhist as it is Sinhalese nationalist, which appropriates Buddhism as a symbol of Sinhalese heritage and identity.
+As Mahinda Deegalle argues this position is not so much Buddhist as it is Sinhalese nationalist, which appropriates Buddhism as a symbol of Sinhalese heritage and identity.[39]
+This raises the interesting question whether there is actually such a thing as religious fundamentalism.
+Many movements labeled as fundamentalist seem to be more about the use of the religious for nationalistic economic and political interests.
+The nationalist and “just war” positions can both appeal to the Mahavamsa, which describes the Buddha’s legendary visits to Sri Lanka and the military victories of ancient Sinhalese Buddhist kings against invading Hindu Tamils.[40]

 The nationalists explicitly demands that the Sinhala-Tamil conflict must conclude not only with the defeat of the LTTE but with the restoration of a unified and fully Sinhalese and Buddhist Sri Lanka.
 Their argument for war generally follows a three step legitimation of anti-Tamil sentiment: (1) Sinhala and Buddhist identity constitute a unity that is radically distinct from the Dravidian Hindu Tamil interlopers from South India; (2) Sri Lanka is the island of Dhamma (dhammadwipa) ordained by the Buddha himself (during his three apocryphal visits) for Buddhism such that the whole island is a sacred relic of the Buddha’s and the loss of its integrity would destroy this legacy; (3) the justice of a defensive war for the Dhamma justifies the preservation of Sri Lanka in its unity as a majority Sinhalese Buddhist nation through {206} military action against the Tamils, identified with the invading damila of the medieval epics, thus associating the present dispute with past threats as well as the fear of tiny Sri Lanka being submerged in the vastness of India.
 Bartholomeusz contends that it is paradoxically Buddhist beliefs about pacifism—i.e., that Buddhists are more fair, tolerant, and peaceful—that leads Buddhists to differentiate themselves from others and turn to violence to protect that very ideal.
 The perceived need to preserve endangered Buddhist peacefulness creates the conditions for violence[41] Yet Buddhism is not so much the cause of such attitudes as it—or rather its surface historical facticity as uniquely Sinhalese—is instrumentally incorporated into conservative Sinhalese discourses and, more generally, the Sinhalese side of the “ethnic outbidding” that Neil DeVotta characterizes as a cancer eating away at Sri Lankan political life.[42]